CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

         1. The user clicks on the Create button for the specified day.
         2. A chatview box opens with a chatbot welcoming the user by name.
         3. The chatbot ensures a structured and meaningful entry and the user input responses are saved on the backend.
         - **Failure scenario(s)**:
+        ### **TODO**
-        1. The chatbot does not interpret user prompts correctly.
+        1. The chatbot does not interpret user response correctly.
         2. The user does not complete the journal entry.
-        3. There is an error on the backend/database and the entry isnt saved.
+        3. There is an error on the backend/database and the entry is not saved.

     2. **Edit**
         - **Description**: Edit an existing journal entry.
         - **Primary actor(s)**:  User
         - **Main success scenario**:
         1. The user selects a date that already has a journal entry and click the edit button.
-        2. The chatbox loads the previous journal entry.
+        2. The saved journal entry is loaded.
         3. The user has the ability to modify the text.
         4. The updated entry is saved.
         - **Failure scenario(s)**:
-        1. The chatbox fails to load the previous entry.
+        1. The previously saved entry fails to load.
-        2. The entry fails to update/save due to a backend error.
+        4. The entry fails to update/save due to a backend error.

     3. **Export**
         - **Description**: Export A Journal Entry as PDF or CSV file.